Karrietje/Programming_Engine/readme.txt

 => This means I tried to avoid in every way to use inheritance so I used a lot of components(see project).
 I prefer to get the component I want to talk to from the GameObject.
 This is a simple and fast solution and it is tightly coupled!
 Your composed class can be easily added without repercussions.
 It also allows us to delay the creation of components until they are needed.
-So during programming, when you need something added to your character (like some kind of weapon), composition makes it easy to adjust it.
+So during programming, when you need something added to your character (like some kind of weapon), compositions make it easier to adjust it.
 They can also be dynamically be changed!
 Components are best explained when using unity.
 In my project I made a class "Components" and "GameComponents" where I add every component that I have to use during the programming phase.
 I can change them whenever I want during the process.